 The District is accounting for such payments as conditional contributions.
-Payments are recognized as contribution revenue once the applicable terms and conditions required to retain the funds have been met.
-Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the District's operating revenues and expenses through August 31, 2020, the District recognized \$118,000, related to the Provider Relief Fund, and these payments are recorded as nonoperating revenue - noncapital grants and gifts in the statement of revenues, expenses and changes in net position.
+Payments are recognized as non-operating revenue once the applicable terms and conditions required to retain the funds have been met.
+Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the District's operating revenues and expenses through August 31, 2021 and 2020, the District recognized \$64,000 and \$118,000, respectively, related to the Provider Relief Fund, and these payments are recorded as nonoperating revenue - noncapital grants and gifts in the statements of revenues, expenses and changes in net position.